develosi/factor_fitness/README.md

 ### Features

-The Website is made up of xxxx pages and they all have content on them taken from the Base Template.
+The Website is made up of multiple applications, each with it's own content template page or multiple template pages.
+Each application uses content from the base template that includes the header and footer sections.

+Toast messages are also used throughout the site to give the user important information when needed.

-* Home Page which is the same as Tasks Page
+* Home Page
+* Sign Up Page
+* Verify Your Email Page
-* Register Page
+* Confirm Your Email Address Page
 * Login Page
 * Profile Page
+* Products Page
+* Product Details Page
-* Add Task Page
+* Shopping Bag Page
-* Edit Task Page
+* Checkout Page
-* Projects Page
+* Checkout Success Page
-* Add Project Page
+* Add a Product Page
-* Edit Project Page
+* Edit a Product Page
+* Product Edit and Delete Sections
+* Log Out Confirmation Page
 #

 ### Pages

-All Pages in the app are responsive and have a favicon of the FACTOR FITNESS FF Logo:
+All Pages on the site are responsive and have a favicon of the FACTOR FITNESS FF Logo:

 ![Factor Fitness Favicon](documentation/ff_favicon.png)